AnandKalirana/information-gathering-tool/README.md

-# information-gathering-tool
-Python tool designed to automate the collection of open-source intelligence (OSINT) for cybersecurity assessments, built during an internship.
 # Information Gathering Tool 🧠🔍

-This Information Gathering Tool was developed during my 3-month cybersecurity internship at Threat Prism One Stop AI.
-It automates the process of collecting OSINT (Open Source Intelligence) from various sources to assist in vulnerability assessments and target profiling.
+Python tool designed to automate the collection of open-source intelligence (OSINT) for cybersecurity assessments, developed during a 3-month internship at Threat Prism One Stop AI.

+---

 ## 📌 Key Features
 - WHOIS lookup
 - DNS and IP geolocation data
 - Social media and email footprint discovery
 - Metadata extraction from websites
-- Saves results in a structured format for analysis
+- Saves results in a structured format for easy analysis

+---

 ## 🛠️ Technologies Used
 - Python
-- `whois`, `requests`, `BeautifulSoup`, and `ipwhois` libraries
+- Libraries: `whois`, `requests`, `BeautifulSoup`, `ipwhois`
-- Public APIs and scraping techniques
+- Public APIs and web scraping techniques

+---

 ## 📄 Documentation
-Detailed description of tool functionality and use cases is available in [Information_Gathering_Tool_Report.pdf](./Information_Gathering_Tool_Report.pdf).
+A detailed description of the tool’s functionality and use cases is available in the [Information_Gathering_Tool_Report.pdf](./Information_Gathering_Tool_Report.pdf).

+---

 ## 🚀 Impact
-- Helped automate the data collection process in early phases of penetration testing
+- Automated data collection during the early phases of penetration testing
 - Reduced manual effort in footprinting and passive reconnaissance
-- Supported other tools like recon automation and phishing simulation by providing background data
+- Provided valuable background data supporting other tools like Recon Automation and Phishing Simulation

 ---

-This tool is for educational and ethical research use only.
+> ⚠️ **Note:** This tool is intended for educational and ethical research use only.
 Contributions and feedback are always welcome!